zef/zef.studio/Content/about.md

 ## Contact Me

 I'd love to hear from you if you have any questions or thoughts you'd like to share with me.
-If there are any typos, bugs, innacuracies, or other errors of any kind, I would _really like_ to hear about them!
+If there are any typos, bugs, inaccuracies, or other errors of any kind, I would _really like_ to hear about them!

 Send me an email at [zef@zef.studio](mailto:zef@zef.studio), or send me a note